chimera-linux/chimerautils/README.md

 ## bsdutils

-This project contains a GNU coreutils-like collection of utilities from the FreeBSD source code tree.
+This project contains a collection of userland utilities from the FreeBSD source tree, ported to Linux.
+For most part, it provides an alternative to GNU coreutils, as well as other projects such as findutils, diffutils, sed, grep, and portions of util-linux.

 The project began in October 2017 and initially ported code from the OpenBSD source tree.
 The original objective was to see how much work